hangorazvan/pollution/README.md

 https://github.com/hangorazvan/pollution

 MagicMirror2 stand alone module based on Openweathermap Air Pollution
-<br>Keep in mind that this module is for my personal use with specific css styling or settings and not necessarily for sharing so don't create issues or pull requests.
+<br>Keep in mind that this module is for my personal use and not necessarily for sharing so don't create issues or pull requests.

 #### Air Quality Index